 Before we left Chloe gave us each our own personalised boxes to carry our wreaths home.
 Now I love stuff like this, labels, personalised for me, with my own box, so when I left I had the biggest grin on my face.

 I took a little extra wire home with me because I wanted to add some cinnamon as well.

 The wreath smells amazing and my family are really proud of me.
 (Feeling smug).

 When I got home I decided that my wreath smelt so beautiful that I wanted to display it on a mirror in the living room.
 Sadly after one day indoors with the heating on it was drying out so much that I feared it would just die.

 So it is now on my front door, where I can happily spray it to keep it fresh and I will admit I keep checking it is still there too.

 I would highly recommend going and doing a workshop like this, learning a new skill is beautiful.
 I am so proud of my little OCD wreath.
 Plus it really makes you appreciate the work that goes into these displays.
 I will never judge the cost of a fresh wreath again (Not that I ever have).

-You will notice that on my pictures, my table setting looks a tad messy.
+You will notice that in my pictures, my table setting looks a tad messy.
 There was an incident where tea was knocked over and spilt over my work space.
 Despite me being quite possibly the clumsiest girl in the world (On Par with Miranda) I didn’t actually cause the spill this time around.
-I was the girl however, who despite being told the wire was very sharp, still manage to stab her finger drawing blood.
+I was the girl, however, who despite being told the wire was very sharp, still manages to stab her finger drawing blood.

-I am now lusting after this camera lens.
+I am now lusting for this camera lens.